APPLICATION FOR MINISTRY

 An email will be sent from the Great Lakes District when the full application is available to you and you can then create a MyCMA profile with the link given.
-Upon signing in with your new profile at the called2serve site, you will have access to the doctrinal questionnaire, the biographical inventory and all other sections of the application.
+Upon signing in with your new profile, you will have access to the doctrinal questionnaire, the biographical inventory and all other sections of the application.

 3) General Bible Exam

 Applicants for ministry are required to take a 50-question exam to determine general Bible knowledge and preparedness for ministry.
 The test is online and will take approximately 30 minutes.
-Exam information, along with a link for sign-up, is at www.cmalliance.org/serve/bke.
 Within 24 hours after a candidate completes and submits the sign-up form they will receive an email with instructions, a username, and password for the site, and a pass-key for accessing the test.
-A score of 80% corrrect is required.
+A score of 80% correct is required.